 If you’re applying for a TAship independently of your admission application, use your CV to highlight any previous teaching experience.
 In your cover letter, explain why pedagogy is important to you and why you see teaching as an important part of your academic training (and career).
 If you’re applying outside of your home department, make sure you can demonstrate you have the skills to do the job (for instance, if you’re an Applied Math student, can you also TA Physics?
 If you’re a Comparative Literature student, can you TA German?).

 In addition, you can often supplement your primary funding with work as a grader or reader during exam periods.

-Helpful resources on campus will include your home department, the office of graduate studies, and the financial aid office.By Dr. Rebecca Blustein, former Accepted admissions consultant.
+In addition to helping our clients get accepted, we also help them obtain the funds they need to attend their dream programs.
+Learn more about how we can help you obtain a graduate assistantship – or any other type of funding – when you explore our Graduate School Admissions Services.By Dr. Rebecca Blustein, former Accepted admissions consultant.
 Dr. Blustein has a BA and PhD from UCLA in English and Comparative Literature.
 She formerly worked as a Student Affairs Officer at UCLA’s Scholarship Resource Center where she gained experience guiding applicants in areas of admissions and funding.
 Dr. Blustein’s clients have been accepted to top Master’s and PhD programs in dozens of fields across all disciplines.
 Want an admissions expert help you get accepted?
 Click here to get in touch!

 Last updated on